cwithac/colorful/README.md

 + Open access two model crud application for the purpose of using Express/EJS.

 ### Upcoming Features
-+ Update to ES6/7
++ Update to ES6/7 Mongoose with model restructure
-  + async, await
-  + update Express, remove bodyParser
-  + try, catch
 + Data validation
 + Content sorting